ahmad-buhari/python-basics/README.md

       ```

-4. Using the `help()` function to print all properties of a given class or method.
+4. Using the `help()` function to print all the properties of a given class or method.

       ```python
       #Example